BVM&S Veterinary Medicine (5-year programme)

 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

 Please note that some programmes do not have Discover Uni data available.

 In addition, extramural study (externships) of 38 weeks will incur additional accommodation and travel costs.
-Limited grant funding may be available from the University, but is unlikely to cover the full costs of extramural study.
+You may be able to access the limited grant funding available from the University but this is unlikely to cover the full costs of extramural study.